Revised October 9, 2023

 The California Earthquake Authority (CEA)

 The California Earthquake Authority (CEA) provides most earthquake insurance in California.
-The CEA offers several basic policies, including a new Homeowners Choice policy.
-You cannot buy earthquake insurance directly from the CEA.
-But you can buy it from insurance companies that are members of CEA.
+CEA offers earthquake policies, for homeowners, mobilehome owners, condo unit owners and renters.
+You cannot buy earthquake insurance directly from CEA you buy it directly from insurance companies that are members of CEA.

 Part 1: Your dwelling coverage.
-This covers your home up to a certain amount, called the limit.
+This is sometimes referred to as Coverage A and covers your home up to a certain amount, called the limit.

 - The limit on your earthquake insurance is the same as the limit on your homeowners insurance (dwelling coverage).

-- Usually, the insurance does not cover landscaping, pools, fences, masonry, and separate buildings.
+- As with most earthquake policies, CEA insurance does not cover landscaping, pools, fences, masonry, or separate buildings.

-- If you rent or own a condo, you do not need this coverage.
+- If you rent from someone else or own a condo, you do not need this coverage.

 Part 2: Your personal property coverage.
-This covers things in your home, like furniture, TVs, and computers.
+This is sometimes referred to as Coverage C and covers things in your home, like furniture, TVs, and computers.

 Part 3: Additional living expenses (ALE) or loss of use.
-This only covers temporary and extra costs to live somewhere else while your area is evacuated or your home is repaired.
+This is sometimes referred to as Coverage D and covers temporary and extra costs to live somewhere else while your area is evacuated or your home is repaired.

 - It can cover temporary rental of a home, apartment, or hotel room; restaurant meals; a temporary telephone line; moving and storage; furniture rental; and laundry.

-- It is limited to a reasonable time needed to repair the home, or for you to move to another permanent home.
+- It is bound to a reasonable time needed to repair the home, or for you to move to another permanent home.

-You may be able to buy building code upgrade coverage.
-You may also be able to buy additional coverage for limited debris removal, land restoration, and emergency repairs.
-The CEA Homeowners Choice policy includes $1,500 for emergency repairs, with no deductible.
+You may be able to buy building code upgrade coverage (now up to $30,000).
+CEA homeowners policies include the first $1,500 for emergency repairs with no deductible.

 Stand-alone or Monoline Policies